wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-power-automate/includes/2-run-winautomation-processes-power-automate.md

 > [!NOTE]
 > You must create and store WinAutomation processes locally.
 The process path is a case-sensitive path in the WinAutomation console for the process, from a base directory of My processes in the Folders Pane.
 If you have put the process in a subfolder, you will need to include that information in the process path.
 Don’t put quotes around the process path.

-You can use UI flows inputs and Dynamic content in the target WinAutomation process path and arguments from Power Automate flow.
+You can use desktop flow inputs and Dynamic content in the target WinAutomation process path and arguments from Power Automate flow.
 1. Save and test your UI flow to see how it launches the WinAutomation process.
 2. Add the UI flow into a flow.
 You can even connect to other Power Automate connectors and triggers.
 3. Select attended or unattended as the run type.